 I have trodden down the peoples in My anger,

 And brought down their strength to the earth.”

 a.
-Why is Your apparel red: The prophet asks why the garment of the LORD is red, and the LORD answers, “I have trodden the winepress alone… their blood is sprinkled upon My garments.”
-This promise is fulfilled when Jesus returns to the earth, and this passage is clearly behind passages like Revelation 19:13 and 15: He was clothed with a robe dipped in blood, and His name is called The Word of God… Now out of His mouth goes a sharp sword, that with it He should strike the nations.
+Why is Your apparel red: The prophet asks why the garment of the LORD is red, and the LORD answers, “I have trodden the winepress alone…. their blood is sprinkled upon My garments.”
+This promise is fulfilled when Jesus returns to the earth, and this passage is clearly behind passages like Revelation 19:13, 15: He was clothed with a robe dipped in blood, and His name is called The Word of God….
+Now out of His mouth goes a sharp sword, that with it He should strike the nations.
 And He Himself will rule them with a rod of iron.
 He Himself treads the winepress of the fierceness and wrath of Almighty God.

 c.
 The day of vengeance is in My heart: These words, prophetically spoken by Jesus, sound almost foreign to us.
 We rarely think of vengeance being in the heart of Jesus, but He said the Father judges no one, but has committed all judgment to the Son (John 5:22).

 d.
 And the year of My redeemed has come: In this, Isaiah prophetically explains why the Messiah can say, “vengeance is in My heart.”
 It isn’t because God loves punishing sinners, but He does love vindicating His redeemed.